 Romp through the ages at Dunster Castle

 Romp through interesting and gory ages of English history in this ancient castle.
 Today’s building combines medieval and Victorian construction.
-There are unique leather wall hangings, amazing carved staircase and spooky stories.
+There are unique leather wall hangings, an amazing carved staircase and spooky stories.
 If you’re interested in how Victorian staff lived and worked in a house of this scale, take the Attics and Basements tour.
-Outside, there’s year-round activities for families, pretty gardens to explore, and a working water mill.
+Outside, there are year-round activities for families, pretty gardens to explore, and a working watermill.

 Chalets and ice creams at Dunster beach

-This is the seaside as it used to be - restored and cherished beach huts lining a pebble and sand beach.
-There are far reaching views, with the beachfront stretching down towards Minehead and Blue Anchor.
-It’s the perfect start (or end) to a lovely coastal walk – or just a great place to sit and enjoy the sights and sounds of the seaside - with ice creams of course.
+Dunster Beach represents the seaside as it used to be - restored and cherished beach huts lining a pebble and sand beach.
+There are far-reaching views, with the beachfront stretching down towards Minehead and Blue Anchor.
+It’s the perfect start (or end) to a lovely coastal walk – or just a great place to build a sandcastle or sit and enjoy the sights and sounds of the seaside - with ice creams of course.
 There's a beach shop that sells both.

 The beaten and unbeaten tracks of Minehead